wasm3/wasm3/README.md

    Loops unwind the stack.
 When a loop is continued, the Continue operation returns, unwinding the stack.
 Its return value is a pointer to the loop opcode it wants to unwind to.
 The Loop operations checks for its pointer and responds appropriately, either calling back into the loop code or returning, passing through the loop pointer.

-* Traps work similarly.
+* Traps/Exceptions work similarly.
 A trap pointer is returned from the trap operation which has the effect of unwinding the entire stack.

 * Returning from a (Wasm) function also unwinds the stack, back to the point of the Call operation.